F3dai/f3dai.github.io/_posts/2020-06-30-Wireshark-TryHackMe.md

 For this reason, let's look for UDP packets - I sorted the traffic by protocol to find UDP at the top.

-As you can see, Wireshark is has identified these as just UDP datagrams, not RTP.
+As you can see, Wireshark has identified these as just UDP datagrams, not RTP.
 Therefore, we need to decode this as RTP.
 Right click a packet in the stream and select decode as:

 ![Decode as](https://imgur.com/9vBfR2k.png)